-Prevailing, comparable indexes lack proper probability or sampling models: country level scores in absence of distributional assumptions may be ordered and ranked - but only in ignorance of statistically significant difference.
+Prevailing, comparable indexes lack proper probability or sampling models: country level scores in absence of distributional assumptions may be ordered and ranked-but only in ignorance of statistically significant difference.

-The Human Development Index (HDI) [20] and Environmental Sustainability Index (ESI) ([43] and [44]), for example, take opposite approaches to modeling complexity: the HDI is an immediate combination of a small number of variables while the ESI is a weighted linear combination of many data sources.
-Neither of these indexes, though, yields any information on significance of differences in score (see also [4]).
+The Human Development Index (HDI) (Human Development2009) and Environmental Sustainability Index (ESI) (World Economic 2001, 2002), for example, take opposite approaches to modeling complexity: the HDI is an immediate combination of a small number of variables while the ESI is a weighted linear combination of many data sources.
+Neither of these indexes, though, yields any information on significance of differences in score (see also Adler et al. 2009).

 In practice this leaves policy makers and stakeholders to compare magnitudes or rankings in obscurity of the sensitivity of the index to differential inputs.
 A fortiori, real differences between country effort are indistinguishable and unidentifiable.
-This flaw has severe implications and impacts: countries with truly differing scores may look similar, countries with similar scores may be judged identical - each error masking processes that need to be improved.
+This flaw has severe implications and impacts: countries with truly differing scores may look similar, countries with similar scores may be judged identical-each error masking processes that need to be improved.